christianalfoni/impact/docs/learn/scoping.md

 Scoping stores allows you to instantiate state management related to specific pages, features or even for each item in a list.
 You can start subscriptions and instantiate classes which can be disposed with `cleanup` when unmounting the provider.

-Additionally the store can now receive props from the provider to initialise itself.
+With a provider the store can receive props from React to initialise itself.
 This is especially useful to take advantage of modern React async patterns.
 The feature also allows you to bind a store to state, for example a store that provides functionality to edit a specific ticket in your project management app.

 ::: tip

 Another aspect of scoping state management is related to typing.
 Global state management typically defines `null` values for uninitialized state.
-With [strict null checking](https://www.typescriptlang.org/tsconfig/strictNullChecks.html) enabled you are likely to find your code having `if` statements in your code only to please the type checker.
+With [strict null checking](https://www.typescriptlang.org/tsconfig/strictNullChecks.html) enabled you are likely to find your code having many non functional `if` statements to please the type checker.
 This does not happen in Impact because a store is only initialized when its dependent state is available.

 :::